 The decision to stop antibiotics

 At this point, with no surprise, my symptoms returned.
-However, as I'd stated, knowledge is power.
-I knew that I had two choices: one on my right hand, and one on my left hand.
+However, as I’d stated, knowledge is power.
+I knew that I had two choices: one on my right hand, and one on my left.
 Both carrying well known consequences.
 As distasteful as the symptoms were, it became my choice.
 The antibiotics remained in my drawer.
 However, this time I expected the onslaught.
-I worked to maintain good health: attempting to concentrate on good sleep and avoiding (to the extent that one is able to do these things) stressful situations.
+I worked to maintain good health: attempting to concentrate on good sleep and avoiding (to the extent that one is able) stressful situations.

 These things maximized my health, and minimized the effects of the returning symptoms.
 Nonetheless, eventually (one year later) most of the full-blown symptoms had returned.
 The most irritating to me (and most tempting to resume antibiotics) was the lack of mental process.
 Even the fatigue was minor when considered compared to this one.
 The bumper sticker “Of all the things I’ve ever lost, I miss my mind the most.” was not funny to me.